 Assumed Office24th May, 2019

-Justice Surya Kant studied law at the Maharashi Dayanand University in Rohtak.
-He began practicing in the Punjab and Haryana High Court in 1985.
-He served as Advocate General of Haryana and was designated as Senior Advocate in 2001.
+Justice Surya Kant studied law at the Maharshi Dayanand University in Rohtak.
+He began practising in the Punjab and Haryana High Court in 1985 and served as the Advocate General of Haryana.
+He was then designated as a Senior Advocate in 2001.

-In 2004, Surya Kant J was appointed as a Judge of the Punjab and Haryana High Court.
+In 2004, Justice Kant was appointed as a Judge of the Punjab and Haryana High Court.
 He was sworn in as the Chief Justice of Himachal Pradesh High Court on October 3rd, 2018.
-His appointment drew controversy as Goel J, a consultee who had been elevated to the Supreme Court from the Punjab and Haryana High Court, disagreed with the Collegium.
+His appointment drew controversy as Justice A.K.
+Goel, a consultee who had been elevated to the Supreme Court from the Punjab and Haryana High Court, disagreed with the Collegium.
 A consultee judge’s views are sought by the Collegium due to their familiarity with the High Court from which a judge is being considered for elevation.
-Nonetheless, the Collegium appointed Kant J the as Chief Justice of Himachal Pradesh High Court.
+Nonetheless, the Collegium appointed Justice Kant as Chief Justice of Himachal Pradesh High Court.

-Kant J authored the unanimous judgment on behalf of Mishra J and himself in Jitendra Singh v Ministry of Environment and Ors He noted that ponds were public utilities meant for common use.
-He held that schemes which extinguish local water bodies, even with alternatives, violate Article 21 of the Constitution.
+Justice Kant authored the unanimous judgment on behalf of Justice Arun Mishra and himself in Jitendra Singh v Ministry of Environment and Ors.
+He noted that ponds were public utilities meant for common use.
+He held that schemes that extinguish local water bodies, even with alternatives, violate Article 21 of the Constitution.

 Central Bureau of Investigation v Sakru Mahagu Binjewar and Ors involved a conviction for Murder, Criminal Conspiracy, Rioting and intimidation and insult under Scheduled Castes and the Scheduled Tribes (Prevention of Atrocities) Act, 1989.
-Kant J authored the opinion of the three judge Bench on the proportionality of a 25-year prison sentence.
+Justice Kant authored the opinion of the three-judge Bench on the proportionality of a 25-year prison sentence.
 He held that Section 57 of the IPC does not in any way limit the punishment of imprisonment for life to a term of 20 years.
-Therefore, he upheld the commutation of a death penalty to 25-years 'actual imprisonment’.
+Therefore, he upheld the commutation of the death penalty to 25-years 'actual imprisonment.'